arkravitz/arkravitz.github.io/index.md

 <div class="content-section">
     <h2>About {{ site.title }}</h2>
-    <p>{{ site.title }} is making waves in the rap scene with hard-hitting lyrics and innovative beats.
+    <p>A KRAVITZ is making waves in the rap scene with hard-hitting lyrics and innovative beats.
 From gritty street narratives to introspective journeys, my music aims to connect with listeners on a deeper level.
 With my latest release "Made It", I'm pushing the boundaries of the genre and telling real stories that resonate.</p>
 </div>

 <div class="content-section">